Global Talent

 - UK Research and Innovation (UKRI) – for science and research

-Under the current rules, applicants can apply to extend their stay in the UK for indefinitely providing they continue to meet the requirements of the scheme.
+Under the current rules, applicants can apply to extend their stay in the UK indefinitely providing they continue to meet the requirements of the scheme.

 During their stay in the UK, applicants can work for any employer, work as a director of a company or be self-employed.
 Applicants are able to change jobs without notifying the Home Office and can carry out voluntary work.
-Applicants cannot access public funds, work as a doctor or dentist in training or work as a professional sportsperson or sports coach.
+They can also study.

 Indefinite Leave to Remain